Expungement in Connecticut

 Generally, these records will automatically be erased without having to file for expungement.
 If they are not erased on their own, you can file a petition to the court and ask for it to be erased.
 Our Hartford criminal defense attorney is ready to help you start fresh and enjoy life without the burden of a criminal record.

 Ready for a fresh start?
-We want to help, schedule a case review today!
+We want to help.
+Schedule a case review today and learn more about the expungement process in Connecticut!

 What is an Expungement Pardon in Connecticut?